trchopan/chop.dev/content/posts/near-line-connect-script.md

 We can restrict that only the owner of the wallet can create a record but we

-have no control over the validity of the LINE id and the authenticity of it.
+have no control over the validity of the LINE id.

+So ie, for this first attemp we don't have a valid check for LINE login

+before record to the storage.

+Let's check out the next attempt.

 ### Verify by Traditional Backend {#verify-by-traditional-backend}

 {{< figure src="/ox-hugo/near-line-connect-script-method-2.org_20220809_192228.png" width="450" >}}

+Yes we also this had this in the discussion.

 This solve the problem of verify the LINE user.
-As we do with any other LINE service

-by normal login flow using the SDK or LINE app.
+And we use LINE normal login flow using the SDK or LINE app.

-The problem of this method is that it is against what we aim for as it is centralized
+But, the problem of this method is that it is against what we aim for

-in our server and does not give the user the benefit of storing this record onto
+It is centralized in our server and does not give the user the benefit of storing this record onto

-Near blockchain and provide the strong proof of his/her identity and transactions.
+Near blockchain and provide the strong proof of his/her identity and transactions etc.

+So we also not going this.

+Let's check out another attempt.

 ### Backend Verify and make transaction to record {#backend-verify-and-make-transaction-to-record}

 {{< figure src="/ox-hugo/near-line-connect-script-method-3.org_20220809_192614.png" width="720" >}}

-For this attempt, we make a Smart Contract as a KeyMap value like in method 1.
+For this attempt, we make a Smart Contract as a KeyMap value like in attempt number 1.

 But restrict only the Backend can send the transaction to record.

-This solve the problem
+This make the data avaiable onto Near blockchain.

-of making the data avaiable onto Near blockchain.
-And also allow us to verify
+And also allow us to verify the authenticity of the login from LINE.

-the authenticity of the login from LINE.
-But it comes with a big cost, yes, literally
+But it comes with a big cost.

-big "cost".
 You see, as I mention above making records on smart contract require

-verification from the network and everytime we make a record, we need to pay a small
+verification from the whole network and everytime we make a record,

-fee to the network.
+we need to pay a small fee to the network.

 This's normally called gas fee.
-Therefore, for this method

-we subjectible to Spam attach.
-Imagine there is a mallicious party that want to
+Therefore, for this method we subjectible to Spam attack.

-hurt us, they can sent multiple request for record, which then incur us a big cost
+Imagine there are multiple request for records,

+which then cost us a lot transaction fee.

-in term of transaction fee.
+We don't want to pay this fee right.

+We would like the blockchain wallet to be the one who finalize the transaction.

+(change slide - Slide 18 - Message Signing)

 ## Message Signing {#message-signing}

-(change slide - Slide 18 - Message Signing)

-Which bring us to the solution we feel most comfortable with `Message Signing`.
+Which bring us to the solution we feel most comfortable with.

+`Message Signing`.

-So Why do we need message siging or in other word,
+So Why do we need message signing?

-How it helps us solve the above problems?
+How it helps us solve the problems above?

-First It is a way to produce a message or any kind of data to be transfered
+First It is a way to produce a message or any kind of data

-together with some sort of Signature.
-These can ensure that we can prevent
+to be transfered together with some sort of Signature.

+These can ensure that we can prevent data modification during transfer.
-data modification during transfer.
-Because only the author of the message

-can produce the Signature.
+Because only the author of the message can produce the Signature.

 It also allow us to make sure it comes from the right source.
-Ie, it should

-come from the LINE authentication service.
+In this case, it should come from the LINE authentication service.

-Then the best part is we can delegate the transaction finalizing to the user.
+Then the best part is we can delegate the transaction to the user.

-He/She will be the one to send the transaction to NEAR blockchain and pay
+He/She will be the one to send the transaction to NEAR blockchain

-the gas fee.
+and pay the gas fee.

 Completely avoid the flow that will subjectable to spaming.

+Let see how we apply this in our solution.

 (change slide - Slide 19 - How we apply)

-So first, of couse, user need to sign in LINE and also sign in to NEAR wallet
+First, of couse, user need to sign in LINE and also sign in to NEAR wallet.

-to give the credential.
-In this case for LINE is the access token that we need.

-Then he/she can request the credentials from our server which will have the ability
+Then he/she can request the credential from our server by giving the access token

+for verifying the LINE login.

+Together with the wallet address that need to be connected.

+The server then verify the access token and if Ok,

-to sign a message that contain very basic data to be sent to the smart contract
+sign a message that contain the data to be sent to the smart contract.

-and that in turn ensure that the data cannot be tampered with.

-In our case for the data we put in the LINE ID and Wallet ID pair together with

-expiration time which set to reasonably short time (3 minutes) so the user cannot
+We also implement an expire time so user cannot use this certificate forever.

-use this certificate indefinitely.
-We use Edward 25519 eliptic curve to sign it
+We use Edward 25519 eliptic curve to perform the message signing.

-as it is quite the industry standard and proven to be very strong cryptographic algorithm.
+As it is quite the industry standard and proven to be very strong cryptographic algorithm.

 The signature together with the message then sent back to the user and he has upto

-the expiration time to complete the transaction to record the data into the NEAR
+the expiration time to complete the transaction.

-blockchain.

-Once the message sent to the Smart Contract, it is then exectute the verification for

-the validity of the message.
-And if it is valid, it is record to the Smart Contract.

-Here the Smart Contract also act as the record for the LINE-Near Connect key-value map.
+Record the data into the NEAR blockchain.

 After that anyone can verify the connection of the Line ID and Wallet ID.